puppetlabs/puppet-instruqt-tracks/pe-deploy-and-discover-lab-2-2/01-configure-additional-agent-package-platforms/assignment.md

     ```

 ## 🎈 **Congratulations!**
-You configured PE to support installing agents that run a different OS than the primary server.
+You configured Puppet Enterprise to support installing agents that run a different OS than the primary server.

 <br>To continue, click **Next**.